Published: 18 Apr 2025 | Reading Time: 12 min read

 Visualize yourself at a crossroads in a maze with several routes ahead, and your job is to eliminate all the dead ends.
 After selecting one and taking a few steps, you discover it's a dead end.
 You turn around, go back, and attempt a different route again.
 This goes on until you eliminate all the wrong routes.
 Backtracking in DAA (Design and Analysis of Algorithms) is based on a similar principle.
 A backtracking algorithm solves problems by trying out different options one by one, and if any option doesn't work, it "backtracks" and tries the next one.

-Whether you’re solving a Sudoku puzzle, placing queens on a chessboard, or cracking a complex optimisation problem.
+It's similar to having a superpower that enables you to look into every potential solution to an issue, whether you're solving a Sudoku puzzle, placing queens on a chessboard, or cracking a complex optimisation problem.
 Backtracking is a powerful algorithm for solving such complex problems in computer science and mathematics.

 This blog will help you understand backtracking algorithms and how they are used in solving problems.
 Here, you will discover how they function, why they are so successful, and their applications.
 We will break down the concepts using clear explanations, pseudocode, and real-world examples.
 By the end, you will not only understand backtracking but also recognize its efficiency and assistance.